Deacons

 Who we are

 The Deacons are charged with leading the congregation in prayerful, physical, and financial support of Christ’s mission around the world.
 Each month the Board of Deacons considers carefully the needs that have become known and the resources that are available, and the end result is that CHUP has a web of relationships with a wide variety of mission agencies and personnel both here in Pittsburgh and around the world.
-In addition to budgeted funds, the Deacons receive special offerings each time the congregation celebrates Communion, and often coordinates appeals for specific needs.
+In addition to budgeted funds, the Deacons receive special offerings and often coordinate appeals for specific needs.

 What we do